Compassion Cultivation Training™ (CCT)

 In this course, participants will explore questions about the nature of compassion relevant to the ebb & flow of their own real-world daily life experiences.
 The content of the course is holistic, meaning various modalities have been woven into its design to address the multiplicity of levels and richness of our shared common humanity.
 Processes include: Guided compassion techniques, some movement and breathing exercises, meditation exercises, along with contemplative practices and inquiry — intended to release that which blocks your ability to access the qualities of empathy, connection, openhearted presence and compassion.

-Robert Cusick trained at Stanford University in the Center for Compassion and Altruism Research and Education (CCARE) and is a Certified Stanford CCT (Compassion Cultivation Training) Instructor who teaches at Stanford University and in multiple other venues.
-He studied in the Soto Zen tradition at Tassajara Zen Mountain Center, in the Ridhwan School’s Diamond approach with A. H. Almaas (Hameed Ali), and in Spirit Rock Meditation Center’s multi-year Dedicated Practioner’s Program with Jack Kornfield and others.
-As a former monk, he ordained in Burma under the renowned meditation master, Venerable Pa Auk Sayadaw, and studied with him from 2003 to 2012.
-He currently provides bereavement support for adults and children at Kara,in Palo Alto, where he teaches, directs, and/or co-facilitates trainings for Kara’s Adult Services Program and Youth & Family Program.
+Robert Cusick trained at Stanford University in the Center for Compassion and Altruism Research and Education (CCARE) and is a Certified Stanford CCT (Compassion Cultivation Training) Instructor.
+He teaches at Stanford University, the University of CA, San Francisco (UCSF), Kaiser Permanente Medical Center and in multiple other venues.
+As a former monastic, he undertook extensive study and practice in multiple contemplative traditions and ordained in Burma under the renowned meditation master, Venerable Pa Auk Sayadaw, training with him from 2003 to 2012.
+He provides bereavement support for adults and children at Kara, in Palo Alto, where he also teaches and co-facilitates ongoing trainings for Kars’s Adult Services Programs and for Kara’s quarterly Caregiver’s Forum.
 Robert sits on the board of directors of the Sati Center for Buddhist Studies.

 You can contact him at: firstname.lastname@example.org

 Payment is required to complete the registration process.